 » ½ tsp salt

-Before I do anything else, I nuke the butter to melt it (about 30 seconds) then set it aside so it has time to come to cool.
+Before I do anything else, I melt the butter and set it aside so it has time to come to cool.
 Otherwise, it can cook the eggs when you add it to your pie filling.

 Whisk together the eggs, sugar, corn syrup, butter, vanilla, and salt until well blended.
 Stir in the toasted nuts.
 Pour the filling into your warmed crust and bake until the edges are firm and the center seems set but quivery when you nudge the pan, 35 to 45 minutes.
 If I’ve warmed the crust and am using a ceramic pie plate, 40 minutes is usually perfect.

 Here’s another secret: You have to let the pie cool on a rack for at least 1 ½ hours.
-Any shorter, and it just doesn’t have time to set.
-Serve warm or at room temp with vanilla ice cream.
-And one last secret?
-Homemade pecan pie really is that easy—but you don’t have to tell your family so.
+Any shorter, and it doesn’t have time to set.
+One last secret?
+Homemade pecan pie really is that easy—but you don’t have to tell your family.
 The crust, however, may be another story.
 Wish me luck.

 STILL HUNGRY?
 Browse the CSA Cookoff for more HOMEGROWN recipes.